 Spanish culture has started gaining prominence in Nigeria.
 From consumption of Spanish telenovelas and Spanish music to enthusiasm for Spanish dancing, Nigerians have shown love for all things Spanish.

 Spanish dancing is a driver of the growth of Spanish culture in Nigeria.
 Professional Spanish dance troupes now perform in different cities and teach those willing to learn the dances.
-Consequently, many Nigerians who consider a career in dancing have started taking up Spanish dance classes.
+Consequently, many Nigerians who consider a career in dancing have started taking up Spanish dance classes alongside other top dance styles around the world.

 At Superprof, we love helping people to acquire new knowledge.
 This is why we have written this guide to help you learn Spanish dancing in Nigeria.
 Let's get started!